Doctor of Philosophy in Nursing (PhD)

 Northeastern offers two different doctoral degrees in nursing: the Doctor of Philosophy (PhD) and Doctor of Nursing Practice (DNP).
 The PhD is a research-oriented degree, while the DNP is practice-oriented.
 Nurses interested in leadership might be interested in the DNP, whereas those interested in becoming nurse scientists would be a good fit for the PhD program.

-Is there financial support for students?
+What financial support is available for students?

 A select number of competitive Graduate Assistantships are available for doctoral students.
 Graduate Assistantships cover tuition and include a stipend in exchange for working 20 hours/week as a research or teaching assistant.

-Note: Graduate Assistantships are awarded each academic year.
+NOTE: Graduate Assistantships are awarded each academic year.

-Can I transfer courses into the program?
+Can I transfer credits towards the program?

-Students may be able to transfer in up to 9 credits that have not been previously used towards another degree and were taken at the graduate level for a grade of B or better.
+You may be able to transfer in up to 9 credits that have not been previously used towards another degree and were taken at the graduate level for a grade of B or better.
 Students must receive approval from the program director prior to transferring courses and must be enrolled in the program in order to begin the transfer process.

 More information about Northeastern University’s transfer policy can be found in the Bouve Transfer Policy.

-Can I speak with faculty in the PhD program that may share my research interests?
+Can I speak with faculty in the PhD program that share my research interests?

 Yes, we would be happy to put you in touch with our faculty.
 Please send your query along with a description of research interests so that you can be appropriately matched to: